ledongthuc/example/relay/README.md

 + NC (Normally Close): Connect to COM connection when don't have any trigger int relay.
 If we connected this connection to wire and don't trigger relay with IN connection, COM and NC will be connected.
 When we trigger relay with IN connection, COM and NC will be currupted.
 + NO (Normally Open): Only connect to COM connection when having trigger in relay.
 If we connected this connection to wire and don't trigger relay with IN connection, COM and NO will be corrupted.
 When we trigger relay with IN connection, COM and NC will be connected.

-Usally, you will use either NC or NO with COM to control circuit.
-To understand how to NC, NO and COM work, we can see following pictures:
+Usually, you will use either NC or NO with COM to control circuit.
+To understand how to NC, NO and COM work, we can see the following pictures:

 ![relay](images/relay_com_nc_no.png "relay")

 # Trigger relay
 To trigger relay (COM connect to NO and disconnect to NC), we must use IN connection.
-Before that, you need to know about 2 kind of relay, that relate to difference of way to use IN connection.
+Before that, you need to know about two kinds of relay that relate to difference of way to use IN connection.
 They are "Low Voltage Trigger" and "High Voltage Trigger".

 ## Low voltage trigger
 With this relay, when we connect IN to GND, relay is triggered (COM connect to NO and disconnect to NC).
 When we connect IN to +5V, relay isn't triggered (COM connect to NC and disconnect to NO).